gunarakulangunaretnam/covid-19-face-mask-detector/README.md

-# COVID-19 FACE MASK DETECTOR
+# COVID-19 Face Mask Detector

 ## Introduction

 The covid-19-face-mask-detector is computer vision based system that allows only people who wear a face mask.
 The primary scope of this project is to restrict people from wearing face masks.

 This prototype has two main sections: the "Management System," which is considered as the backend Panel, and the "Monitoring System," which is regarded as the frontend.